January 15, 2020

 With Mother Nature doing her part in grand style this year, it’s up to our bees to do their job next.
 The forecast for the next ten days looks really good with warmer temperatures and lighter winds, both of which should contribute to good honey production.

 Honey is a popular food that can be traced back to 8,000 years ago.
 It has propolis, a natural resinous substance produced by bees, which possesses beneficial properties for health.
-Propolis adds to the remarkable qualities of honey, making it a truly remarkable natural resource.
+Propolis adds to the remarkable qualities of honey, making it a truly remarkable natural resource, highlighting the natural sweetening benefits of Manuka honey compared to refined sugars.

 Click here to purchase Bees & Trees Manuka honey.